- Can you get a business car lease if you’re self-employed?

 Finance Lease is a great option for businesses.
 There are no mileage restrictions or condition restrictions on this scheme.

-Alternatively, you can pay a small fee, usually one monthly payment, and keep the vehicle for another year (often called a peppercorn rental).
-But at some point, you will have to make the final balloon payment.
-You can watch our video on Finance Lease below.
+- You can pay a small fee, usually one monthly payment, and keep the vehicle for another year (this is often called a Peppercorn Rental).
+Of course, at some point, you will have to make the final balloon payment.

-There are plenty of benefits to leasing through your business if you are self-employed or otherwise, which is why it’s so popular.
-For example;
+There are plenty of benefits to leasing through your business if you’re self-employed or otherwise, which is why it’s so popular.
+For example:

-- If you are a VAT registered business then you can offset 50% of the VAT on a car
+- If your business is VAT-registered then you can offset 50% of the VAT on a car

-- Finance commitments can be “off balance sheet” for Contract Hire and Operating Lease
+- Finance commitments can be “off balance-sheet” for vehicles on Contract Hire or Operating Lease

-- For Finance Lease, the finance commitments are “on balance sheet”
+- If you get your car on a Finance Lease, the financial commitments are “on balance-sheet”

-- You won’t have your cash tied up in a depreciating asset
+- Your money won’t be tied up in a depreciating asset

-- The monthly payments are fixed which makes for easy budgeting
+- Monthly payments are fixed which makes for easy budgeting

 - On occasion, business leasing can be cheaper than personal leasing